jeffliu007/CryptoPulse/README.md

    ```
    npm install
    ```
-3. Create a .env file with a `REACT_APP_RAPID_KEY=` for RapidAPI integration and a `REACT_APP_OPENAI_API_KEY=` for GPT integration to work as intended.
+3. Create a .env file in the root of the "app" folder with a `REACT_APP_RAPID_KEY=` for RapidAPI integration and a `REACT_APP_OPENAI_API_KEY=` for GPT integration to work as intended.
 You can follow the example env for reference.
 The application will not work if API keys are missing.

 4. To start the frontend `npm start`